On January 22, 2020, I embarked on what was going to be one of my greatest adventures yet.

 Perhaps the strangest part of finishing the semester back home was feeling like the old version of myself while interacting with people I had met when I felt new.

-One of the reasons traveling is so exciting and fulfilling is because it's an opportunity for reinvention, even on minuscule, subconscious levels.
+One of the reasons traveling is so exciting and fulfilling is because it's an opportunity for reinvention, even on miniscule, subconscious levels.
 Whoever you meet while abroad is meeting a specific version of yourself at a specific moment in time of great discovery and reflection.
 It's refreshing to meet people who have no context of your past whatsoever.

 But alas, the power of home.

 There is no doubt that I carried back with me the experiences, independence, and confidence I gained while abroad, but environment is everything.
 The second my flight touched down in Ohio, I was back in a place of a previous life with people who knew me well.

 I appreciated the familiarity, especially during such an uncertain time, but it made conversations with French professors and FaceTime dates with friends that I met abroad a little surreal.
 I eventually settled in, but it never ceased to feel like a tug and pull between two different inventions of myself.

 Nevertheless, I am more than grateful for the experience.

 Not only will I cherish the month and a half that I did have in France, but I can guarantee that I am more prepared to travel internationally and have adventures than I was before I left.
 This is not only because I managed to travel home by myself despite the frenzy that comes with the beginning of a pandemic, but because I am so darn ready to leave the house.